Forest Resources Management Plan

-The Western Superior Uplands Section is defined by a large area of the Superior Lobe ground moraines and end moraine in east central Minnesota.
+The Western Superior Uplands Section covers approximately 3.5 million acres from Brainerd to Carlton in the north and Sauk Rapids to Taylors Falls in the south, and includes approximately 250,000 acres of state-managed forest land.
+The geology of the Section is defined by a large area of the Superior Lobe ground moraines and end moraine in east-central Minnesota.
 Gently rolling till plains and drumlin fields are dominant landforms in this ecoregion.
 The jewel of this region is Mille Lacs Lake.
-The forest ecosystems within this ecological section upland hardwoods consisting of red oak, sugar maple, basswood and aspen-birch forests with a mix of planted and natural conifers.
+The forest ecosystems within this ecological section are primarily upland hardwoods consisting of red oak, sugar maple, basswood and aspen-birch forests with a mix of planted and natural conifers.

 Defining or unique features of this part of the state include: